-Urls should not get hacked or provide security from all the malware or hackers attacks.
+- URLs should not get hacked or provide security from all malware or hacker attacks.

 In addition to the above worth points, A permalink should never be either removed or altered in any case; it has been shared and used in multiple ways on the internet that provided you credibility.
 Another point to remember is that an URL must be clean and easy to understand so that even a non-expert user can easily understand and remember it.